4.3 Forecast report

 Telecommunications market in Germany

-The industry association Bitkom forecasts further growth for the German telecommunications market in 2020.
-Sales are expected to grow by 1.0% (prior year: 2.0%) to € 68.8 billion.
+The industry association Bitkom expects that the moderate growth of the previous year will continue for the German telecommunications market.
+Total sales are likely to grow by 0.9% (prior year: 1.2%) to € 67.3 billion in 2022.

 Market forecast: telecommunications market in Germany